sjasct/PowerToysRun.ProjectWalker/README.md

 - `{{FILE:x}}` - Find 1st file with a specific filter (replacing `x`) in the top level folder e.g. `{{FILE:*.sln}}` will find the 1st .sln file.
 - `{{RECURSIVE_FILE:X}}` - Same as `{{FILE:x}}` except all subfolders are searched, instead of just the top-level folder.

+The file search replacement also supports extracting values from YAML files via the [YAML Path spec](https://github.com/wwkimball/yamlpath/wiki/Segments-of-a-YAML-Path) (with exception of collectors).
+The path must follow the file search query and a `>` character. e.g. `{{FILE:sample.yml>path.to.property}}`.

 If a variable is used in an option, but cannot be applied (e.g. not a git repo, no suitable file found) the option will not show.

 **Icons**